The History of Tom Jones, a Foundling: Plot

 Eventually, the secret of Tom's birth is revealed after a brief scare involving Mrs Waters.
 Mrs Waters is really Jenny Jones, Tom's supposed mother, and Tom fears that he committed incest.
-This, however, is not the case, as Tom's mother had in fact been Bridget, who had conceived him with a man who died before he was born.
+This, however, is not the case, as Tom's mother had in fact been Bridget, who had conceived him with a young man who died around the time that Tom was born.
 Tom is thus Squire Allworthy's nephew.
-After finding out about the intrigues of Blifil, who is Tom's half-brother, Allworthy decides to bestow most of his inheritance on Tom.
+After finding out about the villainy of Blifil, who is Tom's half-brother, Allworthy decides to disown Blifil and bestow most of his inheritance on Tom.
 After Tom's true parentage is revealed, he and Sophia marry, as Squire Western no longer harbours any misgivings about Tom marrying his daughter.
 Sophia bears Tom a son and a daughter, and the couple live on happily with the blessings of Squire Western and Squire Allworthy.

 Style

 The highly visible narrator is a central feature of Tom Jones.
 Each book begins with a prefatory chapter directly addressing the reader, and the narrator provides a continuous commentary on characters and events.
-Lady Bellaston, for instance, is widely believed to have been inspired by the real life character of Etheldreda Townshend.
 According to Wayne C. Booth, the reader's relationship with the narrator is something like a subplot.
 The reader becomes more attached to the narrator over the course of the book, culminating in a heartfelt farewell.